HSU-EMT/DataDiode_based_on_RevolutionPI/README.md

 <!-- Hardware -->
 #### Hardware

-1. First, the revpi modules are linked together via PiBridge.
+1. First, the RevPi modules are connected together via PiBridge.
 The figure below is the PiBridge connector and its pin assignment.
 A total of 3 PiBridge connectors are required.
 In which 2 connectors are uncapped so that they can be soldered to the wire.
 <div align="center">
   <a href="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/pin.jpg">
     <img src="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/pin.jpg" alt="pibridge" width="700" height="350">
   </a>
 </div>

-2.
+2. The diagram below shows how hardware devices are connected to each other.
+The author recommends readers to go through the Zybo Z7-20 board manual reference [here](https://digilent.com/reference/programmable-logic/zybo-z7/reference-manual?redirect=1) so that the diagram below can be easily understood.
+JF, JD or JC are the Pmod ports on the board.
+Where 0, 9, 10 and 13 are the numbers of the used pins.
+The Pibridge pins are connected to Revpi modules or soldered to wires.
+The other end of these wires is connected to the pins of the Pmod ports or the pins of the RS-485 Pmods.
+Two 100kOhm resistors are used to create the pull-down connections.
+Two RevPi Connect have been selected as controller modules, denoted as Controller-OT and Controller OT Mirror.
+A RevPi DIO module is connected to the Controller-OT on the left side.

 <div align="center">
   <a href="https://github.com/HSU-EMT/DataDiode_based_on_RevolutionPI/blob/main/others/images/schema.jpg">